Guided compass

 The wider idea fits the Dutch push toward longer independent living, digital support, and care that can scale without immediately increasing formal care pressure.
 It also aligns with the reality that many families need help before they need institutional care.

-Because the prototype is built around existing Google Nest hardware, it is easier to imagine real home use, multilingual adaptation, and lower-friction rollout than with custom hardware-heavy approaches.
+Because the concept can work through familiar home devices and patient-facing screens, it is easier to imagine real home use, multilingual adaptation, and lower-friction rollout than with custom hardware-heavy approaches.

 It also opens the door to caregiver dashboards, data-informed follow-up, and more structured conversations between families and care professionals.